 Honors and Awards

-- Recognized in The Best Lawyers in America’s Ones to Watch (BL Rankings) in the fields of Alternative Dispute Resolution and Commercial Litigation (2021 - Present) and Litigation - Banking & Finance (2023)
+- Recognized in Best Lawyers: Ones to Watch in America (BL Rankings) in the fields of Alternative Dispute Resolution and Commercial Litigation (2021 - Present) and Litigation - Banking & Finance (2023)

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Represented German agrochemical company in multimillion-dollar contract dispute presenting issues of first impression.

 - Won reversal by the Fourth Circuit of adverse district court judgment.

 - Served as appellate counsel to individual challenging the Fourth Circuit’s “anomalous rule” that permitted the federal government to seize property of an individual without a conviction.
 The en banc Fourth Circuit unanimously vacated that rule, overruling longstanding precedent.